 The software lets you start your vehicle from the distance, plus it allows you to lock or unlock the doors.
 There’s a functionality that will turn off the vehicle automatically after 30 minutes of starting it remotely.
 Once the vehicle starts it will keep the same climate control and defrost settings you left it with.
 You can use the same app to check if your doors are properly locked or not.

 It also includes a panic button, that will make the alarm ring, so you can find the car you forgot where you parked.
 Right now, the software is only compatible with the Mazda CX-5 2016 automatic and Mazda6.
 I’m willing to bet that if the list grows bigger, the price may drop.
-Right now, I’d rather spend the money on ghost lights for my car, or some other accessory that isn’t going to drop in price anytime soon.
+Right now, I’d rather spend the money on ghost lights for my car.
 Also, in the future self driving cars may be operated completely from the distance via similar apps, I guess…